Lyn-DA/simply-meditation/README.md

 - As a returning user, I want to connect with the business via social media
 - As a returning user, I want to get directions to the business to send to a friend

+## Design

+### Design Choices
+The website was designed to promote feelings of calm, peace, tranquility as well as togetherness.
+The overall look and feel of the site promotes the benefits of meditation on an individual level and on a social level.
+The images used and the visual space provided on the site promote expansion and balance.

+### Colour
+The colour scheme is both warm in some instances and cool in others.
+This play between both ends of the spectrum promotes a feeling of balance between warm and cool energies, which encourages an overall sense of peace and calm.
+The underlining message suggests that practicing meditation balances mind, body and soul.

 ## Features